Heritage Style Interior - Design: Essential Elements

 • Heritage style interior design takes cues from the past, emphasizing classic architectural details, quality craftsmanship, and a mix of vintage furnishings.
 Focus on original features, layered textures, and meaningful heirlooms to create warmth.

 • Opt for muted, earthy tones or rich jewel shades.
-Deep greens, soft blues, creams, and burgundy work well.
-Paint woodwork in contrasting hues to highlight trim and moldings, keeping the palette cohesive throughout the space.
+Deep greens, soft blues, creams and burgundy.
+Paint the woodwork in a contrasting color to the walls, but ensure that it harmonizes with other tones in the room.

 • Solid wood, brass, porcelain, linen, and wool all evoke heritage charm.
 Seek out authentic finishes such as polished wood, textured wallpaper, and timeless stone or tile for floors and fireplaces for a classic feel.